veg/hivclustering/README.md

                         edges before doing other analyses -y CENTRALITIES, --centralities CENTRALITIES
-                        Output a CSV file with node centralities -g TRIANGLES, --triangles TRIANGLES
+                        Output a CSV file with node centralities -l, --edge-filter-cycles
+                        Filter edges that are in cycles other than triangles --cycle-report-file CYCLE_REPORT_FILENAME
+                        Prints cycle report to specified file -g TRIANGLES, --triangles TRIANGLES
                         Maximum number of triangles to consider in each filtering pass